30 Fun Christmas Dinner Questions to Keep Them at the Table Talking

 If you’re not already a member of the SH&H family, I’d love to have you join me!
 You’ll not only get email updates, but you’ll have exclusive access to all the bonus materials in my free subscriber-only library, like this:

 Dinner questions are a favorite Christmas tradition of mine, although now that we’ve discovered what a great time we have staying at the table, we sometimes opt for board games instead.
-But the best thing about the list of questions is there’s no prep or planning required!
+But the best thing about a list of easy Christmas dinner questions is there’s no prep or planning required!
 These would also be a great way to keep every family member engaged on Christmas day with a little hot chocolate around the Christmas tree.

 I hope this list helps keep your family at the dining table longer or avoids that awkward silence when you’re hosting a dinner party.
 Let us know in the comments if you use any of these and how it went.
 Enjoy your special dinner and Merry Christmas!